klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    sudo ln -s /usr/bin/gcc {YOUR_DIR}/bin/gcc
    ```

-   > Notice: See the prerequisites document to use the correct {YOUR_DIR} . <mark>Pay attention in correct compiler You are using!!!!</mark>
+   > Notice: See the prerequisites document to use the correct {YOUR_DIR} . <mark> Pay attention in correct compiler You are using, and use full address! </mark>

    Please, check if Your path have in first part **{YOUR_DIR}** and if the correct library is in first part of LD_LIBRARY_PATH.